dschil138/chatterstack/README.md

 ```
 That's the whole thing!

-Here's what that conversation looks like:
+This is what that conversation would look like in the terminal:

 ```txt
 USER: hey, can you help me with something?